-Large sums of money or any item of extreme value such as cell phones, tablets, game players, and other electronic devices, should not be brought to school.
-McNair is not responsible if any of these items are lost and/or stolen.
+Large sums of money or any item of extreme value such as tablets, game players, and other electronic devices, should not be brought to school.

 EMERGENCY RESPONSE

 McNair High School is committed to providing a safe and secure environment for students and employees.
 This site has established a Safe School Plan to assist in preparing for emergencies, managing emergency response efforts, and maintaining a safe school environment.